firozansar/firozansar/README.md

 - 📫 How to reach me **firozansar@gmail.com**

-- 📄 Know about my experiences [inkedin.com/in/firozansar/](https://www.linkedin.com/in/firozansar/)
+- 🔗 Visit my [personal website](https://www.firozansari.info/) for more information.

 - ⚡ Fun fact **I can speak 4 languages fluently**